 Currently Trumpanion partners with 31 shelters and rescues around the country including 5 in Washington: the Humane Society of Skagit Valley, the Olympic Peninsula Humane Society, Purrfect Pals, Regional Animal Services of King County, and the Seattle Humane Society.

-When I visited the Trupanion office I expected a somewhat chaotic atmosphere.
-After all, isn’t that something you’d expect in an enclosed environment with 250 people, 80 dogs, and 10 cats?
+When I visited the Trupanion office I expected a somewhat chaotic atmosphere; isn’t that something you’d expect in an enclosed environment with 250 people, 80 dogs, and 10 cats?

 Instead, I found an office environment that looked and sounded like any other office – people were talking on the phone with customers, chatting with each other, and having meetings.
 The only difference was that many of them had their pets with them.